-Aikens Lake Wilderness Lodge in Manitoba, Canada first opened in 1949 and has expanded over the years to meet the changing needs and expectations of its clientele.
+Aikens Lake Wilderness Lodge in Manitoba, is one of the premier Canadian fishing lodges.
+It first opened in 1949 and has expanded over the years to meet the changing needs and expectations of its clientele.

 Eric Carlson, the first proprietor of the 9 acres on Aikens Lake, had had a trap line in the area since the early 1940s.
 His cabin stood close to today’s lodge.
 One day, he decided to approach the federal government seeking permission to fish commercially on Aikens.
 This had been tried unsuccessfully back in 1938.
 The government suggested to him that tourism and sportfishing might be a better idea.